 Home treatment for adults may help treat the prolapse and may be tried before other types of treatments.

-If your doctor says it's okay, you can push the prolapse into place.
+- If your doctor says it's okay, you can push the prolapse into place.

 - Avoid constipation.
 Drink plenty of water, and eat fruits, vegetables, and other foods that contain fiber.
 Changes in diet often are enough to improve or reverse a prolapse of the lining of the rectum (partial prolapse).

 - Don't strain while having a bowel movement.
 Use a stool softener if you need to.

 People who have a complete prolapse or who have a partial prolapse that doesn't improve with a change in diet will need surgery.
 Surgery involves attaching the rectum to the muscles of the pelvic floor or the lower end of the spine ( sacrum ).
 Or surgery might involve removing a section of the large intestine that is no longer supported by the surrounding tissue.
 Both procedures may be done in the same surgery.

 Learning about rectal prolapse:

 - Dozois EJ, Pemberton JH (2006).
 Hemorrhoids and other anorectal disorders.
 In MM Wolfe et al., eds., Therapy of Digestive Disorders, 2nd ed., pp. 945–958.
 Philadelphia: Saunders.

 - Lembo AJ, Ullman SP (2010).
 Constipation.
 In M Feldman et al., eds., Sleisenger and Fordtran's Gastrointestinal and Liver Disease, 9th ed., vol. 1, pp. 259–284.
 Philadelphia: Saunders.